eloquentCalamity/digital-garden-jekyll-template/_pages/index.md

 If you're in the market for my comments on books, you can find those [right over here]().
 I have some specific hubs for entire authors, such as my boy [William Shakespeare]().
 More to come on individual author hubs.

-Theater is a passion of mine as well - I act and I love to watch shows as well, so I tend to review shows that I go to - more about that [over this way]().
+Theater is a passion of mine as well - I both act and attend shows, so I like to talk about them - more about that [over this way]().

 Being politically and intellectually active is another thing I value, so I have some writeups about things I've been reflecting on [in this section](https://rosemarysprigs.netlify.app/politicalthoughtshub).